yardcooper/wh/Total.md

 talktorichard39@gmail.com

 PROFESSIONAL SUMMARY
 With 10 years of experience in web development and project management, I possess extensive knowledge and expertise as a highly skilled Full Stack Engineer.
 My background includes seven years of hands-on experience supporting, automating, and optimizing deployments in AWS, utilizing configuration management, CI, CD, and DevOps processes to ensure efficient and effective cloud infrastructure management.
 As an active participant in the open-source community, I am committed to exploring new technologies and innovative solutions for complex software problems, constantly seeking to expand my knowledge and skills.

 CORE COMPETENCIES
 Programming languages
 Agile software development
 Code structure & architecture
 Test driven development
 Web performance optimization
 Source control
 Front-end & back-end web development
 High productivity
 Database optimization
 Infrastructure implementation

 PROFESSIONAL EXPERIENCE
 Boxed, Inc., New York, NY 10013
 Tech Lead – Full Stack | 04, 2022 - 04, 2023

 - Led and contributed to development of the e-commerce platform leveraging Nodejs's event-driven, non-blocking feature.
+- Improved system reliability customizing web services using Rust and Rocket.
 - Closely collaborated with the DevOps and infrastructure team to design scalable microservices architecture implementing CQRS, Orchestrator-based Saga, and Event Sourcing pattern.
 - Spearheaded the migration of microservices architecture to Amazon API Gateway, AWS Lambda, S3, RDS, DynamoDB, and EKS using Terraform.
 - Developed GraphQL API services related Redis and Elasticsearch that acted as middleware between applications and existing services, resulting in increased system performance and efficiency.